Developing an Extensive Discovery Portfolio in the Yukon

 David D’Onofrio has over 10 years of experience financing and advising resource companies globally.
 Deep capital markets expertise with a track record of success.

-Jodie Gibson, P.Geo. — VP Exploration
+Terry Brace, P.Geo. — VP Exploration

 Robert Carpenter, P.Geo. — Director